Running Your Own ASK Programs

 If you decide to purchase books for your schools, you may wish to create kits with the books or you may decide to have schools provide their own books.

 We provide 30 copies of chapter books and 2 copies of picture books.
 The kits also include additional materials.
-At a minimum that includes printed copies of the preparation materials:
+At a minimum that includes printed copies of the

 In addition, the kits may include websites, worksheets, teacher created materials, etc. Your teachers may begin contributing to the kit materials.